Welcome to Bootiebike Web Design!

 Imagine being able to create a webpage from scratch, using not much more than a text editor.
 Creating interesting designs that not only convey information but draw in and delight the viewer.
 And making changes whenever you feel inspired.

 If that sounds like fun, then this course may be for you.
-It will teach you how to use your ‘brushes’ – what you then paint is up to you.
+Compare it to painting a picture – It will teach you how to use your ‘brushes’ – what you then paint is up to you.

 Who it is not for